 Goal of this release: You can create, share and play, top-down 2D action adventure games, in the style of The Legend of Zelda.
 This is a “no-loose-ends” version of RPG Playground.

-- More game functionality (currently working on this!)
+- Make the gameplay awesome (currently working on this!)

 - Win and lose screens